MicrosoftDocs/fabric-docs/docs/data-science/ai-skill-scenario.md

 :::image type="content" source="./media/ai-skill-scenario/initial-ai-skill-settings.png" alt-text="Screenshot showing selection of AI skill settings." lightbox="./media/ai-skill-scenario/initial-ai-skill-settings.png":::

-Before publication, the AI skill doesn't have a Published URL value, as shown in this screenshot:
+Before you publish the AI skill, it doesn't have a Published URL value, as shown in this screenshot:

 :::image type="content" source="./media/ai-skill-scenario/fabric-notebook-ai-skill-no-published-url-value.png" alt-text="Screenshot showing that an AI skill doesn't have a published URL value before publication." lightbox="./media/ai-skill-scenario/fabric-notebook-ai-skill-no-published-url-value.png":::

+Once you validate the performance of the AI skill, you might decide to publish it.
 In this case, select **Publish** as shown in this screenshot:

 :::image type="content" source="./media/ai-skill-scenario/ai-select-publish.png" alt-text="Screenshot showing selection of the Publish option." lightbox="./media/ai-skill-scenario/ai-select-publish.png":::